Job Search Strategies That Actually Work

 What's Changed in the Last Two Years

-The "spray and pray" approach — applying to 100 jobs with the same materials — has become even less effective.
+The "spray and pray" approach, applying to 100 jobs with the same materials, has become even less effective than it used to be.
 Why?
 Because AI tools have made it trivially easy for everyone to apply to more jobs faster.
-The average mid-level role on LinkedIn now gets 200-400 applications within 48 hours of posting.
+The average mid-level role on LinkedIn now gets 200–400 applications within 48 hours of posting.
+That number would have seemed ridiculous five years ago.

-At the same time, ATS filters have gotten better at screening out unqualified or unmatched applications before a human sees them.
+At the same time, ATS filters have gotten better at screening out unmatched applications before a human sees them.
 A poorly matched resume simply doesn't get seen.
-So volume without quality is a waste of time.
+So volume without quality isn't just less effective.
+It's close to useless.

 The people landing jobs faster are doing something different.